gsdenys/amqp-client/README.md

 # LUA-AMQP

-Lua Client for AMQP 0.9.1
+Lua Client for AMQP 0.9.1, while this has been tested only with RabbitMQ it should work with any other AMQP 0.9.1 broker.

 This library is fork of :